Um, can I get pregnant if…?

 Can I get pregnant from oral sex?
 Anal sex?

-Does the woman have to have an orgasm to get pregnant?
+Do you have to have an orgasm to get pregnant?

 No. Unfortunately, pregnancy has nothing to do with how much you enjoyed the sex, how much you liked the person you had sex with, or whether you had an orgasm.